-North Dakota American Indian Heritage
+North Dakota Native American Heritage

 The Spirit Lake Nation is comprised of Dakotah/Lakota people, including Sisseton, Wahpeton and Yanktonai tribes.
 Their traditional lifestyle was nomadic and consisted of hunting bison, fishing and farming along rivers and residing in tepees.
 There are currently 4,300 enrolled members, with many tribal members living on Fort Totten Reservation.